top of page

 OLIVESEED WOMEN'S WORK CENTER

-The women were already highly skilled bead artisans when they joined the Women's Work Center and while here have developed additional designs to appeal to buyers at safari camps.
-We purchase high-quality glass beads and local leather for them to work with.
-The women are also now highly skilled in sewing, and the Center is fully outfitted with sewing and serging machines and everything else needed to make high-quality fabric and canvas items.
-An experienced sewing trainer on site is part of the team.
-One of our top priorities is making reusable sanitary kits for teen girls to help them stay in school, addressing the tragedy of the high drop-out rate locally and high teen pregnancy rate.
-We are passionate about keeping the region's daughters in school.
+The women of the Work Center were already skilled beadwork artisans when they joined and while here are developing additional designs and techniques.
+We purchase high-quality glass beads, local leather, and the tools for them to work with.
+Adding to their astounding beadwork, they're now also trained in sewing, and the Center is outfitted with the machines, tools, and materials they need.
+They have embraced sewing, a remarkable development as most of the women live in homes without power and were not experienced with machines before.
+One of our priorities is sewing sanitary kits to keep teen girls in school, addressing the tragedy of high drop-out and teen pregnancy rates.
+All of us are passionate about keeping the region's daughters in school.

 C733FBED-3A2E-44A9-994F-34406E245907_1_105_c.jpeg